69 Sponsored Online Programs Available

 PR DEGREE INSIGHTS

-We asked former PR degree students: What were the most challenging aspects of earning your Public Relations degree?
+We asked former PR degree students: What were the most challenging aspects of earning your Communincations and Public Relations degree?

-"The hardest aspect of earning the PR degree was a “service learning” aspect of the program for a couple of the courses, in which you have to seek out a connection in the real world that will allow you to handle basic public relations functions for that organization, or at least give you the information you need to create a hypothetical PR campaign."
+"The hardest aspect of earning a Communications and PR degree was a “service learning” aspect of the program for a couple of the courses, in which you have to seek out a connection in the real world that will allow you to handle basic public relations functions for that organization, or at least give you the information you need to create a hypothetical PR campaign."

 Chris Clark, Marketing & Communications Coordinator at UHY Advisors